 How To Use It

-If you can actually find it, you can use virgin olive oil in all the ways you’d use extra virgin olive oil—salad dressings, dipping or finishing oil, sautéing, roasting, light frying, baking.
+If you can actually find it, you can use virgin olive oil in all the ways you’d use extra virgin olive oil but it is best suited to uses where the minor defects will not be noticed—marinades, sautéing, roasting, light frying, baking.

 Pure Olive Oil or Regular Olive Oil